KevinBeeson/CMCL_technical_test/README.md

 INFO:root:The avaliable parameters are:['id_name', 'town', 'catchmentName', 'riverName', 'label']
 ```

 This process repeats until only a single station is available or the user selects restart.
-If the user select restart all orginial stations will be avaiable for them to choose from again.
+If the user select restart all original stations will be available for them to choose from again.

 ```
 INFO:root:Getting the data for the station with id: 2200TH